List of Nunavut general elections

 The Canadian territory of Nunavut holds general elections to its unicameral legislative body, the Legislative Assembly of Nunavut.
 Nunavut was created 1 April 1999 from part of the Northwest Territories, and its first election was held prior to division on 15 February 1999.
-Since the adoption of a fixed election date law in 2014, general elections in Nunavut are held in the last Monday of October in the fourth calendar year following the last elections.
+Since the adoption of a fixed election date law in 2014, general elections in Nunavut are held on the last Monday of October in the fourth calendar year following the last elections.

 Nunavut is divided into nineteen constituencies, each electing one Member of the Legislative Assembly (MLA).
 The number of constituencies has remained unchanged since the first general election.
 Nunavut uses consensus government in which there are no political parties.
 The Premier of Nunavut (and the cabinet) is directly elected by the MLAs, unlike most other provincial or territorial premiers, who are officially appointed by a Lieutenant-Governor or Commissioner on account of their leadership of a majority bloc in the legislature.